 Even if you’re absolutely sure you’re awake, reality check.

-You’ll be much more likely to reality check at the start of a nightmare, helping you realize you’re dreaming and thus regain control.
+By performing a reality check in the beginning of a nightmare, you will realize you’re dreaming and regain dream control.

 So, you know you’re dreaming, but you’re still in the middle of a terrible nightmare.